bruno-lang/bruno-lang.github.io/learn/index.md

 		Point p = "1:2"
 		Date imagine = "2971-10-11"

-The `Point` and `Date` example illustates that textual literals can be used for any compound type (when defined properly, <a href="#formats">formats</a> will go into the details later).
+The `Point` and `Date` example illustrates that textual literals can be used for any compound type (when defined properly, <a href="#formats">formats</a> will go into the details later).
 The type of textual literals is inferred from the context, such as the variable, parameter or return type.